12 Bear Safety Tips • How To Hike In Bear Country

 There have been very few bear attacks on groups of four or more.
 Some sources site that there has never been a death from a bear attack in groups, but we could not verify that with a reference.
 However, stats back up that 91% of bear-related injuries have occurred to solo or two hikers while only 9% occurred to groups of three or more in Yellowstone.
 Groups certainly detract from the chance of a bad interaction with wildlife.

-If you’re a group of three or more, it is intimidating for a bear.
+It is intimidating for a bear if you’re in a group of three or more.
 In addition, since a group is louder, smellier, and larger, they’re far less likely to startle a bear.
-Hiking in bear country is about dozens of decisions to reduce the chance of a negative interaction.
-It’s rarely just one decision.
+Safely hiking in Bear Country is about dozens of decisions to reduce the chance of a negative interaction.
+It’s rarely just one decision you make on the trail.

 It’s best to avoid or be aware of bears’ most active hours.
 During the summer, grizzly bears are most active at dawn, dusk, or night.
-Not that we’d advise hiking around the wilderness at night anyways.
+Not that we’d advise hiking around the wilderness at night anyway.
+You must be especially mindful if you plan to hike around these hours.

 Stay On Trail

-Visitors should stay on the trail as it reduces the chance of bear encounters and it’s a good “leave no trace” rule.
+Visitors should stay on the designated trail as it reduces the chance of bear encounters, and it’s a good “leave no trace” rule.
 Bears are intelligent and know areas frequented by humans, so they often avoid busy trails.

 Animals Should Remain On Leash

-If you like to hike with your dog, it should always remain on a leash.
-It is the law in parks that allow animals to enter.
-It’s about safety.
+If you like to hike with your dog, keep in mind that it should always remain on a leash.
+It is the law in parks that allows animals to enter, and this law is all about safety.
 A running or barking dog can trigger a predatory or defensive response from a bear or other predator.
 Proper bear safety requires a pet to stay on a leash.

-In my first year living in the mountains, I can recall the anger locally when a cougar was destroyed by two hikers and their off-leash dogs.
+In my first year living in the mountains, I can recall the local anger when a cougar was destroyed, as it was aggressive thanks to two hikers and their off-leash dogs.
 The result was two dead pets and a dead cougar.
-It’s a negative interaction that was unnecessary.
+It’s an unnecessary negative interaction that could have been mitigated with a leash.

 Notify Parks Authority